georgizk/ims-release/docs/apispec.md

 Name | Type | Description
 -----|------|------------
-projectName | string | The name of a project chapter | integer | The id of the release groupName | string | The shorthand name of the scanlation group, e.g. ims checksum | string | The hex encoding of the sha256 hash of the zip file version | integer | The version number of the release, starting from 1
+projectName | string | The name of a project chapter | string | The id of the release groupName | string | The shorthand name of the scanlation group, e.g. ims checksum | string | The hex encoding of the sha256 hash of the zip file version | integer | The version number of the release, starting from 1